Sintra, Portugal

 What are the schools in Sintra like?

 "1.
 Carlucci American International School of Lisbon: Located in Sintra, this school offers an American-based curriculum to students from pre-kindergarten to 12th grade.
 The school is accredited by the New England Association of Schools and Colleges and the Council of International Schools.
 It offers the International Baccalaureate Diploma Program for students in the final two years of high school.
 The school's website is https://www.caislisbon.org/.
 2. International Preparatory School: This is a private co-educational school located in Cascais, a short distance from Sintra.
 It offers a British-based curriculum for children aged 3 to 11 years.
 The school is known for its small class sizes and personalized approach to education.
 The school's website is https://www.ipsschool.org/.
 3. St. Julian's School: This is a private co-educational school located in Carcavelos, near Sintra.
 It offers a British and international curriculum to students from ages 3 to 18.
 The school is divided into three sections: Primary, Middle and Secondary, with the Secondary section offering the International Baccalaureate Diploma Program.
 The school's website is https://www.stjulians.com/.
 4. St. Dominic's International School: Located in Oeiras, near Sintra, this school offers an international curriculum to students from ages 3 to 18.
 The school is accredited by the Council of International Schools and offers the International Baccalaureate Primary Years, Middle Years and Diploma Programs.
 The school's website is https://www.dominics-int.org/.
 5. The British School of Lisbon: This school is located in Lisbon, a short distance from Sintra.
 It offers a British curriculum to students from ages 3 to 11.
 The school is known for its high academic standards and commitment to developing well-rounded students.
-The school's website is https://www.britishschool.pt/," commented one expat when asked about in Sintra.
+The school's website is https://www.britishschool.pt/," said one parent with children at in Sintra.

 About the Author